Here are some commonly asked questions regarding our used machinery and equipment appraisal.

 How much does an appraisal cost?

 Contact us today for a free estimate!
-Once we have a better understanding of what you need, we can provide a quote for your appraisal.
+Once we have a better understanding of what you need, we can provide a quote for your machinery or equipment appraisal.

 What is the typical turnaround time for the preparation of a certified appraisal report?

 The turnaround time depends on the number of assets and where those assets are located.
-A desktop appraisal (where the data is collected and supplied by the client) may be used to save time and produce a quicker turnaround.
+A desktop appraisal (an online equipment appraisal where the data is collected and supplied by the client) may be used to save time and produce a quicker turnaround.

 How far will you travel?

-Our CMEA professionals travel worldwide to serve our clients.
+Our CMEA professionals travel worldwide to serve our machinery and equipment appraisal to clients.

 Are there industries and equipment that you do not appraise?